jenkins-x/jx-docs/content/commands/jx_create_cluster_aks.md

       --keep-exposecontroller-job                Prevents Helm deleting the exposecontroller Job and Pod after running.
 Useful for debugging exposecontroller logs but you will need to manually delete the job if you update an environment
   -v, --kubernetes-version az aks get-versions   Version of Kubernetes to use for creating the cluster, such as '1.8.11' or '1.9.6'.
 Values from: az aks get-versions.
-      --local-cloud-environment                  Ignores default cloud-environment-repo and uses current directory --local-helm-repo-name string              The name of the helm repository for the installed Chart Museum (default "releases")
+      --local-cloud-environment                  Ignores default cloud-environment-repo and uses current directory --local-helm-repo-name string              The name of the helm repository for the installed ChartMuseum (default "releases")
   -l, --location string                          Location to run cluster in
       --log-level string                         Logging level.
 Possible values - panic, fatal, error, warning, info, debug. (default "info")
       --namespace string                         The namespace the Jenkins X platform should be installed into (default "jx")